myIR, payments and more

 A trust will be a foreign trust if none of its settlors have been resident in New Zealand since the later of these dates:

 - the date the trust was first settled.

 A trust will cease to be a foreign trust if it makes any distribution after a settlor becomes a New Zealand resident, or if a New Zealand resident makes a settlement on the trust.

 Non-complying trusts (formerly non-qualifying trusts)

 A non-complying trust is any trust that is neither a complying trust nor a foreign trust at the time it makes a distribution.
 It is generally a trust that has a resident settlor, has been established overseas with non-resident trustees, and has not been liable for New Zealand income tax since it was first settled.
 It also includes a trust where its trustee income has been liable to full New Zealand tax but the trustees have not paid the tax.

 New arrivals in New Zealand

 New residents who arrive in New Zealand may have settled a trust before they arrived in this country.
 Such a trust would normally be a foreign trust, but it can elect to become a complying trust.

 To change types, the trust must elect to pay New Zealand income tax on its trustee income within 12 months of when the settlor first arrives in New Zealand.
 The trustee income will then become taxable in New Zealand from the date the trust makes the election.
 The trust should use an Election to pay income tax on trustee income (IR463) form to make this election.
-You can download a copy - see "Forms and guides" or order one by calling our 0800 self-service line on 0800 257 773.
+You can download a copy or order one by calling our 0800 self-service line on 0800 257 773.

 If the trust does not make an election, it will be treated as one of the following: